usnistgov/ARIAC/wiki/updates.md

     * 1 rotatory torso which rotates around the base z-axis.
     * Two 6 DoF UR10 arms attached to the torso.
       * Each arm's base has a fixed joint to the torso.
+    * A tray is attached at one of the extremities of the torso.
+Participants may put parts in this tray while fetching other parts in the environment.

 ![Gantry](figures/gantry_small.png)